 origin

 The attribute origin has the value class DirectPosition which is a position that shall locate the origin of the rectified grid in the coordinate reference system.
 This attribute is required.
 There is no default.
+In the encoding this is split into properties gridOriginLatitude and gridOriginLongitude.

 offsetVectors

 The attribute offsetVectors has the value class Sequence<Vector> that shall be a sequence of offset vector elements that determine the grid spacing in each direction.
 The data type Vector is specified in ISO/TS 19103.
 This attribute is required.
 There is no default.
+The HDF5 encoding implements and simplifies offsetVectors in the form of two HDF5 attributes: gridSpacingLatitudinal and gridSpacingLongitudinal.

 dimension